Conflict management

-Conflict management is the process of limiting the negative aspects of conflict while increasing the positive aspects of conflict.
+Conflict management is the process of limiting the negative aspects of conflict while increasing the positive aspects of conflict in the workplace.
 The aim of conflict management is to enhance learning and group outcomes, including effectiveness or performance in an organizational setting.
 Properly managed conflict can improve group outcomes.

 Conflict resolution

 Conflict resolution involves the process of the reducing, eliminating, or terminating of all forms and types of conflict.
 Five styles for conflict management, as identified by Thomas and Kilmann, are: competing, compromising, collaborating, avoiding, and accommodating.

 Businesses can benefit from appropriate types and levels of conflict.
 That is the aim of conflict management, and not the aim of conflict rejection.
 Conflict management does not imply conflict resolution.

 Conflict management minimizes the negative outcomes of conflict and promotes the positive outcomes of conflict with the goal of improving learning in an organization.

 Properly managed conflict increases organizational learning by increasing the number of questions asked and encourages people to challenge the status quo.